MatrixOrbital/EVE-Library/README.md

 # Windows and Linux EVE2, EVE3 AND EVE4 TEST DEMO SOFTWARE

-A quick and easy sanity check to ensure that your Matrix Orbital EVE2, EVE3 or EVE4 SPI TFT Display and touch hardware works properly.
-This software supports the EVE3x and EVE4x modules as well.
+A quick and easy sanity check to ensure that your Matrix Orbital EVE2, EVE3, EVE3x or EVE4 SPI TFT Display and touch hardware works properly.

 Support Tool

 ------------------------------------------------------------------

 **Hardware Requirements:**
+An EVE display such as:

 ![alt text](https://www.matrixorbital.com/image/cache/catalog/products/EVE/EVE3-43G-300x300.jpg)